CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/020-ama-second-step.md

 1. Run the [script](https://dev.azure.com/CluedIn-io/CluedIn/_wiki/wikis/CluedIn.wiki/1184/Step-2-Precheck?anchor=verification-script) to verify that all resource providers are registered.

 For more information about registering resource providers, see [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types).

-**Note:** There is no additional charge for registering resource providers.

 ## Automatic registration of resource providers - Add script that Admin user can download and run